GOOD TO KNOW ABOUT ICELAND

 Equal pay standard and Rights for Women and Men.

 On June 1st, 2017, Alþingi, the Icelandic Parliament, passed a law mandating that all companies and employers with 25 or more employees prove that they pay men and women equal wages.
-The legislation, which is now in effect in Iceland, requires companies to prove that they pay men and women equally by obtaining an equal pay certification using the Equal Pay Standard.
+The legislation now in effect in Iceland requires companies to prove that they pay men and women equally by obtaining an equivalent comparable certification using the Equal Pay Standard.
 Employers who fail to undergo certification are faced with daily fines.

 In Iceland, the emergency number for the Fire department, hospital, and accidents is 112.
 An operator will transfer you to the right department.
 You can also download the official emergency app and have it handy while you travel.